rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 1 Errata.md

 ### Option 2 - Bastion work around - Connect to DC11 directly with RDP instead of Bastion (My preferred way for the lab)

 ##  *** Using this method will expose your Domain Controller directly to the Internet.
 There is a risk your DC could be compromised and your labs will no longer work ***
+### When done for the day "Deallocate all VMs" before saving your lab (if you need help dellocating the VMs please ask)

 1. In the Azure portal, Search for Public Ip <br>
 2. Select Publi IP Address